 Leave it better than you found it.
 Leave no trace and pick up other people’s trash if you can carry it.

-Learning from Other people’s mistakes whenever possible
+Learning from other people’s mistakes whenever possible

 Be open-minded, see from multiple perspectives, keep your ego in check, and follow your heart!
 Always remember that the road to hell is paved with good intentions!
+Superior paragliding pilots use their superior judgment to avoid situations where they will need to use their superior skills.
+If you really want to fly a lifetime, get serious about your self-defense skills first!
+Your big XC dreams can wait ;)